kendkhong/qa-automation-coding-challenge-solutions/CodingChallenge.Tests/README.md

 1. Injected web automation code in specflow steps class, which interact directly to elements on the HTML page
 2. Refactored steps class method code to use Page Object Model layer.
 Note that old codes commented out for comparison before and after refactoring

-## How to run test?
+## Instruction on how to run test?

 Pre-requisites:

-   a) Download and install Visual Studio 2022 (Community Edition)
+   - Download and install Visual Studio 2022 (Community Edition)
-   b) Download and install .Net Core SDK for running C# from command line
+   - Download and install .Net Core SDK for running C# from command line
-   c) Clone project to local directory (Ex: C:\)
+   - Clone project to local directory (Ex: C:\)
-   d) Download and install Node JS for Windows 10 or 11
+   - Download and install Node JS for Windows 10 or 11
-   e) If it's necessary, run 'npm install eslint-plugin-react@latest --save-dev'
+   - If it's necessary, run 'npm install eslint-plugin-react@latest --save-dev'

-1) Run from command line
+1. Run from command line

-  a) Install .Net Core SDK for C#
+  1. Install .Net Core SDK for C#
-  b) Open a terminal (Powershell)
+  2. Open a terminal (Powershell)
-  c) Change to 'C:\qa-automation-coding-challenge\qa-automation-coding-challenge' project root directory
+  3. Change to 'C:\qa-automation-coding-challenge\qa-automation-coding-challenge' project root directory
-  d) Run 'yarn start'
+  4. Run 'yarn start'
-  e) Open another terminal
+  5. Open another terminal
-  f) Change to 'C:\qa-automation-coding-challenge\CodingChallenge.Tests' project root directory
+  6. Change to 'C:\qa-automation-coding-challenge\CodingChallenge.Tests' project root directory
-  g) Run 'dotnet test'
+  7. Run 'dotnet test'

-2) Run from Test Explorer in Visual Studio 2022 (Community Edition)
+2. Run from Test Explorer in Visual Studio 2022 (Community Edition)

-  a) Launch a 'qa-automation-coding-challenge-solutions' project in Visual Studio
+  1. Launch a 'qa-automation-coding-challenge-solutions' project in Visual Studio
-  b) Re-build the solution to ensure error free.
+  2. Re-build the solution to ensure error free.
 If it's necessary, Open 'Nuget Package Manager' from 'Tools' menu to restore all the dependency packages
-  c) Open 'Terminal' inside Visual Studio from 'View' menu
+  3. Open 'Terminal' inside Visual Studio from 'View' menu
-  d) Change to 'C:\qa-automation-coding-challenge\qa-automation-coding-challenge' project root directory
+  4. Change to 'C:\qa-automation-coding-challenge\qa-automation-coding-challenge' project root directory
-  e) Run 'yarn start'
+  5. Run 'yarn start'
-  f) Open 'Test Explorer' inside Visual Studio from 'View' menu
+  6. Open 'Test Explorer' inside Visual Studio from 'View' menu
-  g) Click on 'Test Explorer' handle to open from left or right side of pannel
+  7. Click on 'Test Explorer' handle to open from left or right side of pannel
-  h) Right click on the test suites, then select 'Run'
+  8. Right click on the test suites, then select 'Run'